 And yeah, I didn't apply.

-So for whatever reason, you have to create your page and then come back here and apply the template layout file and a secondary action.
+So for whatever reason, you have to create your page and then come back here and apply the template layout file and secondary action.

-But by doing that, now I have two landing pages.
+But by doing that, I now have two landing pages.

 Now these ones over here, do you know our gated behind a one-time payment?

-But you know, all these over here are all free and super cool, including that hero mess head that I showed you guys.
+But you know, all these over here are free and super cool, including that hero mess head that I showed you guys.

 Oh, and alternating back.

-Okay, I got to stop somewhere.
+Okay, I have to stop somewhere.